mongodb/terraform-provider-mongodbatlas/website/docs/r/federated_database_instance.html.markdown

 * `project_id` - (Required) The unique ID for the project to create a Federated Database Instance.
 * `name` - (Required) Name of the Atlas Federated Database Instance.
-  ### `cloud_provider_config` - (Optional) Cloud provider linked to this data federated instance.
+* `cloud_provider_config` - (Optional) Cloud provider linked to this data federated instance.
-  #### `aws` - (Required) AWS provider of the cloud service where the Federated Database Instance can access the S3 Bucket.
+  * `cloud_provider_config.aws` - (Required) AWS provider of the cloud service where the Federated Database Instance can access the S3 Bucket.
 Note this parameter is only required if using `cloud_provider_config` since AWS is currently the only supported Cloud vendor on this feature at this time.
-  * `role_id` - (Required) Unique identifier of the role that the Federated Instance can use to access the data stores.
+      * `cloud_provider_config.aws.role_id` - (Required) Unique identifier of the role that the Federated Instance can use to access the data stores.
 If necessary, use the Atlas [UI](https://docs.atlas.mongodb.com/security/manage-iam-roles/) or [API](https://docs.atlas.mongodb.com/reference/api/cloud-provider-access-get-roles/) to retrieve the role ID.
 You must also specify the `test_s3_bucket`.
-  * `test_s3_bucket` - (Required) Name of the S3 data bucket that the provided role ID is authorized to access.
+      * `cloud_provider_config.aws.test_s3_bucket` - (Required) Name of the S3 data bucket that the provided role ID is authorized to access.
 You must also specify the `role_id`.
-  ### `data_process_region` - (Optional) The cloud provider region to which the Federated Instance routes client connections for data processing.
+* `data_process_region` - (Optional) The cloud provider region to which the Federated Instance routes client connections for data processing.
-  * `cloud_provider` - (Required) Name of the cloud service provider.
+  * `data_process_region.cloud_provider` - (Required) Name of the cloud service provider.
 Atlas Federated Database only supports AWS.
-  * `region` - (Required) Name of the region to which the Federanted Instnace routes client connections for data processing.
+  * `data_process_region.region` - (Required) Name of the region to which the Federanted Instnace routes client connections for data processing.
 See the [documention](https://www.mongodb.com/docs/atlas/reference/api-resources-spec/#tag/Data-Federation/operation/createFederatedDatabase) for the available region.
 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: